Toledo, Iowa: Education

 Toledo is within the South Tama County Community School District.
 The district includes a class 3A high school that enrolls over 430 students, a middle school, and an elementary school that has over 700 students.

+Toledo is home to the South Tama County Middle School.

-Parks and Recreation
+Parks and recreation

 Toledo Heights sits on the west side of town.
 The park has two fields which are used for little-league baseball and softball.
 The park has a playground and a large picnic shelter.
 Surrounding the park is an 18-hole disc golf course.
+The South Tama Recreation Trail is accessible near Toledo Heights.
+The gravel trail covers just under 3 miles and continues into Tama.

 Each summer, the annual Stoplight Festival takes place on the town square.
 The celebration surrounds the historic stoplight located at the intersection of High Street and Broadway.

-Arts
+Culture

 The Wieting Theatre is located in downtown Toledo, one block east of the stoplight and the Tama County Courthouse square, at 101 South Church Street.
 Since 1960 the theatre has been maintained and operated by the Wieting Theatre Guild, a nonprofit organization of members and volunteers dedicated to keeping the doors of this grand old theatre open for many years to come.
 Movies play on most Friday, Saturday and Sunday evenings throughout the year.
 Actors, musicians, singers and dancers of all ages take the stage on numerous other occasions.